mwaniki-erastus/alx-low_level_programming/0x02-functions_nested_loops/README.md

 void print_alphabet_x10(void) - nested loop for inside while to print the alphabet in lowercase 10 times followed by a newline each time
 3-islower.c uses a function int _islower(int c); to check if a character is lowercase and returns 1 if its true else it returns 0
-4-isalpha.c - checks whether a character is uppercase or lowercase using isalpha()
+4-isalpha.c - checks whether a character is uppercase or lowercase using isalpha() 5-sign.c - checks if a number n > 1 prints + and returns 1 if n < 1 prints - and returns -1 if n=0 0 return 0